glassworks/course-raytracer-en/concepts/vision.md

 This course includes a sub-evaluation for the theme "Strategic Vision and Innovation", which will be evaluated in 2 parts:

-* Friday 31 November 2025 : An informal group meeting, where you summarise to my your Vision, Goals, Strategy and KPIs.
+* Friday 31 October 2025 : An informal group meeting, where you summarise to my your Vision, Goals, Strategy and KPIs.
 The deliverable of this meeting is a 1 page PDF containing :
   * Your group name and number
   * The name and surname of your team members
   * A short description of the client, his needs, and his pain-points (issues) - "problématique"